How To Edit Your WordPress User Profile

 9 – Contact Info > Website

-Type your website or blog address in the Website field.
+Type your website URL into the Website field (optional).

-If you have another website or business blog that you want to display in your profile, then enter the address for that website or blog instead.
+If you have another website or blog that you would like to display in your profile, then enter the address for that website or blog instead.

 10 – Contact Info > Other

 You can fill in the other Contact Info section fields, or just ignore these.

 For more details about this feature, see the “User Profile: Additional Contact Info” section below.